 - Check if your partner is interested in the make-out session.
 Run fingers along their collar bone or the bare skin of their waist.
 See how they react—if they lean into the touch and don’t attempt to halt your progress, continue what you are doing.
 However, if they stop you, back off.

 - Do you feel aroused and comfortable when they touch you?
 If not, you should let them know.
+Share your feelings with your partner with honesty.
 If you are not aroused, tell your partner about your erogenous zones and guide them to enhance your pleasure.

 - Any physical relationship has to be mutually pleasurable and satisfying.
 Find out your partner’s erogenous zones and pay special attention to them while making out.